Ümraniye: Sports

+The Süper Lig club Ümraniyespor is located in Ümraniye.
+The club plays their matches in the Ümraniye Belediyesi Şehir Stadium.

+The club Ümraniyespor got promoted to the first division of football, Süper Lig in the 2021–22 Süper Lig season only to get relegated the next season.

 Politics

 Ümraniye has seen its fair share of political violence between left and right-wingers over the years, and during the 70s and 80s law enforcement was problematic in parts of the area.
 In this way it was considered the Asian side's equivalent of Gaziosmanpaşa on the European side.
 This violence was concentrated in a small quarter of Ümraniye, a vast district.
 In recent times however, Ümraniye has been relatively calm.
 The people of Ümraniye usually vote in large numbers for conservative parties.
 The AK Party does well in this district.

-Climate

-Ümraniye experiences a relatively cool Mediterranean climate (Csa/Cs) according to both Köppen and Trewartha climate classifications, barely missing the criteria for a humid subtropical climate (Cfa/Cf), with cool winters and warm to hot summers.
-Because of its altitude, it is one of the colder districts of Istanbul, with plentiful snowfall and a reputation as a cold, brisk location.
-It falls into USDA hardiness zone 8b, and AHS heat zone 3.